The MenB vaccine will protect your baby against infection by meningococcal group B bacteria.

 However, it's not yet clear how this will relate to lives saved or cases prevented.

 How the MenB vaccine works

 The MenB vaccine is made from 3 major proteins found on the surface of most meningococcal bacteria, combined with the outer membrane of 1 MenB strain.

-For more detail on the ingredients of the MenB vaccine, read the patient information leaflet for Bexsero (PDF, 226kb).
+For more detailed information about the ingredients of the MenB vaccine, read the patient information leaflet for Bexsero (PDF, 226kb).